trungkien1503/hotel_app/README.md

 ## How to use

-1. Clone this app to the local environment
+1. Clone this app branch `master` to the local environment
 2. Install Ruby and Rails as detail in Gemfile
 3. Run `bundle install` to install missing gems
 4. Setup the local environment